 At our facility we have successfully helped many people detox fully from alcohol.
 We have such a successful track record because everyone who works within our facility is an addiction specialist, and understands the toll this substance can take on the body and brain.

-A full alcohol detox is not to be taken lightly.
+Full alcohol detox is not to be taken lightly.
 Complete, immediate cessation is actually extremely dangerous and can cause seizures, convulsions and even death.
-For this reason, everyone who detoxes from alcohol in our facility is 100% medically supervised at all hours of the day.
+For this reason, everyone who detoxes from alcohol in our facility is 100% supervised at all hours of the day.

-Any side effects can be medically treated and the patient’s progress can be monitored consistently.
+Any side effects can be treated and the patient’s progress can be monitored consistently.
 Detox is never a pleasant or comfortable experience, but we endeavor to make it as comfortable as we possibly can while you’re in our care.
-One of the main causes of relapse are the unpleasant side effects of alcohol withdrawal – we minimize this risk with 24/7 medical and clinical supervision.
+One of the main causes of relapse is the unpleasant side effects of alcohol withdrawal – we minimize this risk with 24/7 supervision.

 Alcohol withdrawal side effects include: